b-steinfeld/UEFA-Euro-2024-Predictor/README.md

 Model Predictor: The train data included matches prior to the 2022 World Cup, while the test data included the 2022 World Cup till matches prior to the 2024 Euros.
 However, my model (currently) does not predict draws.

 No Draws vs. With Draws: When games that involve draws are a part of the test data, the algorithm has a precision of about 70%; just enough to be classifed as a useful model.
 On the other hand, when games that involve draws are NOT a part of the test data, the algorithm has a precision of about 88%; very much can be considered to be a useful model.
+It should be noted that for both algorithms, drawn games ARE a part of the TRAIN data as it strengthens the precision of the model.

 As my model (currently) does not predict draws, I decided not to try to predict the group stages as draws are possible.
 Furthermore, because the round of 16, quarter-finals, semi-finals, and finals, must all end with a win or loss for each team, in this scenario it is fair to say the model has a precision closer to 88% than that of 70%.